tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Results
 ### The presence of ICI-induced irAEs correlated with improved patient survival
  - irAEs more frequent in treatment responders in both melanoma and NSCLC
-### Canonical blood leukocyte frequencies pre-ICI therapy were similar between patients with the same type of cancer, independent of irAE development
-### Patients with cancer treated with ICIs developing irAEs showed an early expansion of proliferating T cell subsets
-### Patients with expanding CD8<sup>+</sup> CD38<sup>+</sup> Ki-67<sup>+</sup> T cells were more likely to develop irAEs early in their treatment
-### Patients with developing irAEs showed an early increase in the expansion of proteins associated with the IFN-γ signaling pathway
 ### A potential biomarker profile to predict the development of ICI-irAEs in patients with cancer
  - early treatment expansion of IFN-γ-driven cytokines and of Ki-67<sup>+</sup> T cell subsets provide good prediction model for irAE development (also increase in serum CXCL10), expansion of Ki-67<sup>+</sup> Tregs specifically for melanoma irAEs, CD8<sup>+</sup> Ki-67<sup>+</sup> CD38<sup>+</sup> T cell expansion specifically for NSCLC irAEs
  - IL-10 increase in early treatment associated with reduced irAE risk